scott-c-jensen/LCLS_Analysis/README.md

    - XTCAV which gives indirect information on the x-ray pulse duration, structure, x-ray photon energy, and magnitude
    - Other machine variables (time of the shot, realtive intensity etc)

-2. Extracts the emission spectra from the detector images per shot (calibrates pixel position to energy, handles bad pixels, and integrates signal)
+2. Extracts the emission spectra from the detector images (Calibrating, handling bad pixels, and integrating signal)

 3. Bins the emission spectra by experimental conditions including: x-ray pulse width, duration, and photon energy.